 Our Success is Recognized: CAMS (Child and Adolescent Measurement System)

-- 100% of youth had access to physical, mental, dental and optical health care
+- 100% of program youth had access to physical and mental health care services.

 Child Abuse 101*

 - Child abuse cuts across all socioeconomic groups, races, and religions.